seanmatthews1/five-finger-exercises/README.md

    optimisation package from inside Julia.
 Solves the delivery truck fleet optimal routing problem.

- - ResourcePlanningDemo.hs: An implementation in Haskell of the blood bank problem from Powell, Approximate Dynamic Programming.
-There is some original work here - this shows how to extend an arbitrary mixed-integer model with (low dimensional) convex expectation functions for the purposes of tackling multi-period / multi-echelon problems.
+ - ResourcePlanningDemo.hs: An implementation in Haskell (using GLPK) of the blood bank problem from Powell, Approximate Dynamic Programming.
+There is some original work here - this shows how to extend an arbitrary mixed-integer model with (low dimensional) convex expectation functions calibrated using ADP, for the purpose of tackling multi-period / multi-echelon problems.

  - RA: A complete - production scale - reconstruction of the ETL for risk accounting for a large bank, in Prolog.
 I built this for